-Segregated Funds S Withdrawal Benefit > Fund Value Maturity Guarantee > Fund Value Death Benefit > Fund Value Actuarial MCCSR (millions of dollars) Fund /alue nount Risk Fund Value mount It Risk Fund Value mount at Risk Lia abilities quired apital December 31, 2016 \$ 2,530 \$ 627 \$ 37 \$ 1 \$ 324 \$ 4 \$ nil \$ 150 December 31, 2015 \$ 2,343 \$ 593 \$ 124 \$ 4 \$ 1,415 \$ 17 \$ nil \$ 130
+Segregated Funds Segregated Funds Withdrawal Benefit > Fund Value Maturity Guarantee > Fund Value Death Benefit > Fund Value Actuarial MCCSR (millions of dollars) Fund Value mount It Risk Fund Value nount : Risk Fund Value nount Risk Lia bilities equired apital December 31, 2017 , 2,708.3 \$ 688.5 \$ 30.9 \$ 0.7 \$ 409.1 \$ 3.2 \$ nil \$ 174.3 December 31, 2016 9 2,529.8 \$ 627.1 \$ 36.5 \$ 1.2 \$ 323.7 \$ 4.2 \$ nil \$ 150.5

 The first six columns of the above table show all segregated fund policies where the future withdrawal benefit, future maturity guarantee, or future death benefit guarantee is greater than the fund value.
 The amount at risk represents the excess of the future withdrawal benefit, future maturity guarantee or future death benefit guarantee amount over the fund value for these policies.
 The withdrawal benefit amounts in the above table relate to GMWB products.
 The GMWB withdrawal benefit amount at risk represents the amount that could be paid by Empire Life to GMWB policyholders if the net return on each GMWB policyholder's assets is zero for the remainder of each GMWB policyholder's life, based on life expectancy.
-As at December 31, 2016, the aggregate amount at risk for these three categories of risk (reported in the above table) was \$632 million, an increase from the aggregate amount at risk of \$614 million as at December 31, 2015.
+As at December 31, 2017, the aggregate amount at risk for all three categories of risk is \$692.4 million.
+At December 31, 2016, the aggregate amount at risk for these three categories of risk was \$632.5 million.
 For these three categories of risk, the amount at risk is not currently payable.
 Payment is contingent on future outcomes including fund performance, deaths, deposits, withdrawals and maturity dates.

 The level of actuarial liabilities and required regulatory capital in the above table is calculated based on the probability that Empire Life will ultimately have to make payment to the segregated fund policyholders for any fund value deficiency that may exist on future payments to GMWB policyholders, or upon future maturity of the segregated fund policies, or upon future death of the segregated fund policyholders.
-The amounts at risk in December 2016 decreased from the December 2015 levels for GMWB withdrawal benefit exposure primarily due to GMWB sales volume in 2016.
+The amounts at risk at December 31, 2017 increased from the December 2016 levels for GMWB withdrawal benefit exposure primarily due to GMWB sales volume in 2017.
 The quarterly update of segregated fund policy data on our stochastic model resulted in an increase in required regulatory capital.

 In addition, Empire Life's MCCSR ratio is sensitive to changes in market interest rates.
-The impact of an immediate 50 basis point decrease in interest rates, and a 50 basis point decrease in assumed initial reinvestment rate ("IRR") for nonparticipating insurance business and segregated fund guarantees, is shown in the table below.
+The impact of an immediate 50 basis point decrease in interest rates and a 50 basis point decrease in assumed initial reinvestment rate ("IRR") for non-participating insurance business and segregated fund guarantees for December 31, 2017 and December 31, 2016, is shown in the table below.
 This assumes no change in the ultimate reinvestment rate ("URR").
 The first column below excludes the impact of market value changes in AFS bonds.
-The AFS bonds provide a natural economic offset to the interest rate risk arising from our product liabilities.
+The AFS bonds provide a natural economic offset to the interest rate risk attributable to Empire Life's product liabilities.
 The second column below shows the impact if the AFS bonds were sold to realize the gains from a 50 basis point decrease in interest rates.

-Before the sale of AFS assets After the sale of AFS assets

-50bps decrease 50bps decrease

-Sensitivity to market interest rates:

-December 31, 2016 MCCSR ratio -20% -15%

-December 31, 2015 MCCSR ratio -17% -13%
+Before the sale of AFS assets After the sale of AFS assets 50bps decrease 50bps decrease Sensitivity to market interest rates: December 31, 2017 MCCSR ratio (23.4%) (16.6%) December 31, 2016 MCCSR ratio (19.5%) (14.5%)